Recycling Events and Programs

 Paper Shredding Events

 As part of the Lower CT River Valley Council of Governments, Middletown residents can attend a series of Paper Shredding Events in the Middletown area.
-These are held in the spring and the summer.
-The City of Middletown also offers an event for Middletown residents in mid-April.
+The events for 2020 have ended.
+New events will be scheduled for spring 2021.

 Household Hazardous Waste Collection Day